 Many people enjoy using a stationary bicycle while watching their favorite television program.
 You can add a book holder and read your favorite magazine or book while riding.

 For the home exerciser who wants a little tougher workout machine, a rowing machine fits the bill.
 Rowing machines engage your legs, arms and abdominal muscles.
-A rowing machine gives you a steady workout for all the major muscle groups, including your heart and lungs.
+An ERG rowing machine gives you a steady workout for all the major muscle groups, including your heart and lungs.

 Depending on your weight and the speed and tension of your rowing, you can burn between 400 and 600 calories per hour.
 In addition to losing weight and burning fat, a rowing machine helps to improve muscle definition in your arms and legs.